semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The `branch` property uses Perl Compatible Regular Expressions.

 In order for a `branch` value to match the `master` branch only and not match names such as `this-is-not-master` or `a-master-alternative`, you should use `^master$` as the value of the `branch` property.
-The same rule applies for matching words or strings.
+The same rule applies to matching words or strings.

 In order for a `branch` value to match branches that begin with `dev` you should use something like `^dev`.